eugenedusausoy/OSDFile/README.md

 # OSDFile: AI-Powered Folder Tidying App (Under construction 🚧)

 OSDFile is a cross-platform desktop application that helps users organize and tidy their folders using AI.
 The app is built with **Electron** for the frontend and **Python** for the backend, where the AI logic is implemented.
+The application is made to be ran locally using **LM Studio** or any other "model runner", but can be used with Groq or any other service providing an API key with a few tweaks to the code.

 ## Features
 - **AI-based Folder Organization**: Uses a Python-based AI system to intelligently organize files within a folder.